-Excellent accommodation - ranging from luxury hotels to the modest comfortable cabins-is available in Banff National Park.
-The Banff Springs Hotel and the Chateau Lake Louise, operated by the Canadian Pacific Railway Company, are both magnificently situated and contain ballrooms, heated swimming pools, tennis courts, and complete transportation systems.
-Several other hotels, bungalow cabin camps, tourist cabins, furnished cottages, and rooms are available at Banff.
-Hotels, bungalows, chalets, and mountain lodges, are available at Lake Louise, Moraine Lake, and other scenic spots in the park.
+Excellent accommodation - ranging from luxury hotels to the modest comfortable cabins -is available in Banff National Park.
+The Banff Springs Hotel and the Chateau Lake Louis, operated by the Canadian Pacific Railway Company, are both magnificently situated and contain ballrooms, heated swimming pools, tennis courts, and complete transportation systems.
+Several other hotels, bungalow cabin camps, tourist cabins, furnished cottages and rooms are available at Banff.
+Hotels, bungalows, chalets and mountain lodges, are available at Lake Louise, Moraine Lake, and other scenic spots in the park.
 Complete information concerning accommodations can be obtained from the Banff Information Bureau.

 For visitors carrying their own camping equipment, the public camp-ground on the slopes of Tunnel Mountain at Banff offers many facilities.
 It is provided with running water, electric light, camp-stoves, tables and kitchen shelters.
-Nine camp-grounds, less completely equipped, are also located at Johnston Canyon, Sundance Canyon, Mount
+Nine other camp-grounds are located at Two Jack Lake, Johnston Canyon, Mount Eisenhower, Lake Louise, Moraine

-Eisenhower, Lake Louise, Moraine Lake, and at points along the Banff-Jasper Highway.
+Lake and at points along the Banff-Jasper Highway.